alhajee/ckan/doc/theming/best-practices.rst

 -----------------

-Always use :py:func:`~ckan.lib.helpers.url_for` (available to templates as ``h.url_for()``) when linking to other CKAN pages, instead of hardcoding URLs like ``<a href="/dataset">``.
-Links created with :py:func:`~ckan.lib.helpers.url_for` will update themselves if the URL routing changes in a new version of CKAN, or if a plugin changes the URL routing.
+Always use :py:func:`~ckan.lib.helpers.url_for` (available to templates as ``h.url_for()``) when linking to other FMLD pages, instead of hardcoding URLs like ``<a href="/dataset">``.
+Links created with :py:func:`~ckan.lib.helpers.url_for` will update themselves if the URL routing changes in a new version of FMLD, or if a plugin changes the URL routing.

 ---------------------------------------------------------------------